MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Methodology

 The learning algorithm of MulDE is presented in Algorithm 1.
-We emphasize the preciseness and availability of this learning procedure.
-In the pre-training and training phases, both the pre-trained models and the MulDE model cannot access the validation and test datasets.
-In the execution phase, the model cannot receive the labels from the input data.
+We emphasize the preciseness of this learning procedure.
+It should be noted that in the pre-training and training phases, both teachers and the Junior component cannot access the triples in the validation and test sets, including the negative sampling process.